Steps to Earning Substance Abuse Counselor Certification in Arizona

 6. Earn a Master’s Degree and Apply for LISAC Certification

-Arizona’s credentialing process to become a substance abuse counselor can be a tricky one.
-Not to worry.
-We’ve all been there, and we know the feeling.
-We’re here to make the process easier with step-by-step instructions, so you can move ahead with confidence.
+Arizona’s credentialing process to become a substance abuse counselor can be complex.
+We’re here to make the process easier with step-by-step instructions so that you can move ahead with confidence.

 1. Earn a Minimum of an Associate Degree in a Behavioral Health Science Field